Fundraise Up terminology guide

 Anonymous donation

-The supporter’s name remains visible to your organization, so you can still process and manage their donation%NO_TOOLTIP_IN_ARTICLE% internally.
+The supporter’s name remains visible to your organization, so you can still process and manage their donation internally.
 The Anonymous setting simply tells us and you not to display their identity where it could be shared.

 Ask page